 John began his writing as a full-time occupation after an extensive business career.
 His specialty is thriller fiction novels, but John also writes poetry and short stories.
 His first book, My GRL, introduces the exciting adventures of the book’s central character, John J. Cannon.
 The second Cannon novel, His Revenge, continues the adventure, while the final book in the trilogy, Our Justice, launched in September 2016.
+The latest Circumstances of Childhood a family life story is available as of October 1st, 2017.
 All books are available on Amazon in paperback and Kindle editions.

 John lives in Port Aransas, Texas with his wife and their spoiled rescue pets.